 Together, the two divisions make up the giant that is IKEA.

 While IKEA has massive revenue from year to year, the company’s value peaked years ago and has fallen since.

 In terms of revenue, the company reported $48 billion of annual revenue in 2020, even amidst the pandemic.

 This was down from 2019’s figures of over $50 billion.

 That being said, the company’s annual revenue in 2010 was just shy of $29 billion, showing massive leaps in revenue generation in just a decade.

-In terms of net income, the company seemingly peaked in 2016 with a net income of just over $5 billion.
+The company seemingly peaked in 2016 with a net income of just over $5 billion in net income.